zerolinuxes/linux-docs/networking.md

 networking:

-    networking is a exchange of information among computers or networkig devices
+    networking is a exchange of information among computers or networking devices

 ip address:

-    ip address is a unique address used to find the devices on the internet so that computers can communicate each other
+    ip address is a unique address used to find the devices on the internet so that computers can communicate each other or all around the world

  private ip: